Danny0177/Aternos-AFK-V4.0-Diagnostics-Vers./README.md

-# Aternos AFK Bot
+# Aternos AFK Bot Debug Edition

-- Debug Edition A lightweight Minecraft AFK bot designed to keep an Aternos Minecraft server online using Mineflayer and Railway, Including comprehensive debug abilities to improve upon base bot.
+- A lightweight Minecraft AFK bot designed to keep an Aternos Minecraft server online using Mineflayer and Railway, Including comprehensive debug abilities to improve upon base bot out of the box.

 I have aimed here for reliability and simplicity:
 No heavy anti-AFK systems